Community Climate Funding logo Community Climate Funding logo

 Expected Timeframe for Funding Decision

 Once a call for applications is closed, each application is reviewed by EDF regional teams to verify eligibility.
-Following this administrative assessment the application is examined by a team of technical reviewers to evaluate its scientific and technical merit.
+Following this administrative assessment the application is examined by a team of technical reviewers, which may include experts from ECCC, other federal government departments, or provincial departments (as applicable) to evaluate its scientific and technical merit.
 The last step includes conducting a final evaluation of each of the applications received.
 This process may take several months.
 All applicants will be notified of a funding decision.